dbrock/payex-ruby/README.md

 ## Usage

-This library implements the "credit card redirect" method.
+This library only implements the "credit card redirect" method.

 Here's how a basic credit card transaction works: